BBCode13/Minecraft-Java-Multiplayer-for-Free/README.md

 Now look at the small list of numbers on the Default Gateway.
 It should look something like this: ##.#.#.#.# This is your Default Gateway IPv4

 Type this into your url bar.
 This will lead you to your router's webpage.
-(For Xfinity) you will need to use the Xfinity app.
-From here on now I will be showing screenshots from AT&T.
+(For Xfinity you will need to use the Xfinity app.)
+From here on now I will be showing images from AT&T.